Special Instructions for Children

 - Surgery times are approximate and may be earlier or later depending on the entire surgery schedule.

 Parents/guardians will be with the child at all times before going into the operating room.
 A parent or guardian must stay at the hospital while surgery is being performed.
-In addition, parents or guardians must wait in the surgery waiting room at all times during and after surgery.
+In addition, parents or guardians must wait in the Outpatient Surgery Visitor's Lounge at all times during and after surgery.
 If you must leave this area, even for a minute, please tell the receptionist where you will be.